greenheartgames/greenworks/readme.md

 Greenworks is developed by Greenheart Games, originally to enable Steam integration in [Game Dev Tycoon](http://www.greenheartgames.com/app/game-dev-tycoon/), and has since been open-sourced and [used in other projects](https://github.com/greenheartgames/greenworks/wiki/Apps-games-using-greenworks).
 The project is funded by Greenheart Games and other [donors](https://pledgie.com/campaigns/27218#donors).

-The project is built using [NAN](https://github.com/rvagg/nan) to support both different node versions.
+The project is built using [NAN](https://github.com/nodejs/nan) module to support different node versions.

 Currently greenworks supports:

-* node v0.10.X, v0.11.X and v0.12.X
+* node v0.8, v0.10, v0.12 and v4
-* io.js v3.2.0
-* NW.js(formerly node-webkit) v0.8.X, v0.11.X and v0.12.X
+* NW.js (formerly node-webkit) v0.8, v0.11 and v0.12
-* Electron(formerly atom-shell) v0.21.X or above
+* Electron (formerly atom-shell) v0.21.X or above

 ##Download